ekcasey/chef_tutorial/README.md

 exercise: Extract the ruby version into an attribute

 exercise: using the rbenv cookbook documentation, install bundler

+Start application.
+You should see a database error.

 Install Mysql With Chef